iced-rs/iced_aw/README.md

 ### Modal

-Modals are usefull for showing some content as an overlay on top.
+Modals are useful for showing some content as an overlay on top.
 In combination with the Card widget, modals can be used to create some kind of dialog panels.

 <center>